simon-larsson/extrakit-learn/README.md

     pip install xklearn

 ## Components
-- **CategoryEncoder** - Like scikit's LabelEncoder but supports NaNs and missing values.
+- **CategoryEncoder** - Like scikit's LabelEncoder but supports NaNs and unseen values.
-- **CountEncoder** - Categorical feature engineering based on value counts.
+- **CountEncoder** - Categorical feature engineering on a column based on value counts.
-- **TargetEncoder** - Categorical feature engineering based on target means.
+- **TargetEncoder** - Categorical feature engineering on a column based on target means.
-- **MultiColumnEncoder** - Apply a column encoder to multiple columns
+- **MultiColumnEncoder** - Apply a column encoder to multiple columns.
 - **FoldEstimator** - K-fold on scikit estimator wrapped into an estimator.
 - **FoldLightGBM** - K-fold on LGBM wrapped into an estimator.
 - **FoldXGBoost** - K-fold on XGBoost wrapped into an estimator.